Schillysrh/PersonalWebsite/README.md

 This is code for my personal website!
 It is a portfolio containing my projects and work experience projects.

-I will be adding more to it for one of my classes so I will be making updates as the semester (Spring 15) goes on.
+It is now mobile device friendly for all operating systems.

-I am also hoping to make it mobile-friend here soon.
+My next plan is to update it with CprE 494 requirements, so I will be adding computer engineering projects soon.